Comments

 ...

 Notice the special n:tag-if attribute.
-You already know how n: attributes work.
-Well, If you prepend the attribute with tag-, it will only wrap around the tags, not their content.
-This allows you to make the commenter's name into a link if they provided their email.
-These two lines are identical in results:
+You already know how n:attributes work.
+If you prefix the attribute with tag-, the functionality applies only to the HTML tag itself, not its content.
+This allows us to make the commenter's name a link only if they provided their email.
+These two lines produce identical results:

 <strong n:tag-if="$important"> Hello there! </strong>